Falcon Crest: Theme music

 Falcon Crests theme tune was composed by Bill Conti, who also composed the themes to Dynasty, The Colbys and Cagney & Lacey.
-Several variations of the main title theme were commissioned throughout the series' run, the most noticeable change to the main title theme was the version for season nine, which was done in a heavily synthetic, new-age style by musician Patrick O'Hearn.
+Several variations of the main title theme were commissioned throughout the series' run.
+The most noticeable change to the main title theme was the version for season nine, which was done in a heavily synthetic, new-age style by musician Patrick O'Hearn.

 Stylistic changes were also made to the incidental music.
 During seasons 1 to 5, the music was performed by an orchestra in a classical style, composed mainly by Dana Kaproff and Peter Myers.
-Beginning in season 6, the background music became electronic-based and was performed by single artists using a synclavier, a high-tech programmable synthesizer; Mark Snow, who later composed the theme of The X-Files, was the main composer and performing musician from 1986 to 1988.
+Beginning midway through season 5, the background music became electronic-based and was performed by single artists using a synclavier, a high-tech programmable synthesizer; Mark Snow, who later composed the theme of The X-Files, was the main composer and performing musician from 1986 to 1988.
 During season 8, the music returned to a more classical style, before the composers returned to the electronic style for the final season with the score provided by new-age composer Patrick O'Hearn.